cefn/watchable/packages/nevermore/DESCRIPTION.md

 `intervalLaunches`).
 When the limit is hit, it can work out when the next slot will become free, and sleeps for that duration.

-A _**timeout**_ `Feed` always accepts jobs and passes them on immediately.
-However it passes on a modified job to the next layer that throws an error if it hasn't settled in time.
-It unwraps settlements, making sure that the yielded `JobSettlement` points to the original job, rather than the modified one.
+A _**timeout**_ `Feed` always accepts jobs, wraps them in a timeout job that throws an error if it hasn't settled in time.
+On receiving a settlement it unwraps it, so the `JobSettlement` points to the original job, rather than the modified one.

-A _**retry**_ `Feed` always accepts jobs and passes them on immediately, and always yields `JobSettlements` directly back when they are of kind `'resolved'`.
-However `JobSettlements` with kind `'rejected'` will cause it to
+A _**retry**_ `Feed` always accepts jobs, wraps them in a retry job, storing extra metadata describing the count of retries attempted. `JobResolved` settlements are unwrapped to create a `JobResolved` for the original job.
+However `JobRejected` events are re-attempted until reaching the maximum number of retries for that job.

 ### Reference 'Identity' Feed Implementation